The Pulse (B.C): In the Dark Water 4

 Although the epic story of the Norse cataclysm is now shrouded in the mists of time, the chaos of Ragnarök has been resurrected in the Scandinavia of its birth in the form of black metal.
 In its bleak soundscapes and in its shrieking, thrashing guitars, one can hear the pounding of Nietzsche's godless hammers, the battering-ram rhythms of the Viking longships, the splintering altarpieces of Lindisfarne, and the smoke rising through the fractured rafters of the Holmenkollen Chapel.
 Forget Wagner, this is the real grinding, screeching deal.

-An earlier resurrection of Ragnarök, however, was by Snorri Sturluson, who collected the Völuspá and other stories in his Prose Edda at the start of the 13th century.
+An earlier version of Ragnarök, however, was written by Snorri Sturluson, who collected the Völuspá and other stories in his Prose Edda at the start of the 13th century.
 How, I wonder, did the Christian Snorri feel about the Völuspá?
 Did it sound to him at all like The Book of Revelation?
-Did he start to wonder if maybe it wasn’t so much a sin to believe in the old gods as a burden to believe in the new one?
+Did he start to wonder if maybe it wasn’t so much a sin to believe in the old gods as the same old burden to believe in the new one?

 Snorri undoubtedly read the story of Ragnarök in The Poetic Edda, a collection of poems which appear to have been written and re-written from the 10th century onward.
-The first story of this collection is the Völuspá, a visionary’s vision of how the world was born from chaos and how it will ignite into war, rise in flames, sink into the sea, and then rise again as Gimli, paradise in the sea — at last safe from the fires of Loki and Hel.
+The first story of this collection is the Völuspá, a seeress’ vision of how the world was born from chaos and how it will ignite into war, rise in flames, sink into the sea, and then rise again as Gimli, paradise in the sea — at last safe from the fires of Loki and Hel.